 The 4th Asian Indoor & Martial Arts Games will take place in Incheon, Korea from 29 June to 6 July, 2013, as a test event for the 17th Asian Games in 2014.
 IFMA and its Asian continental association FAMA, along with the Korean National Muaythai Federation, are all working hard in preparation for an uplifting sporting experience.

-The 5th Asian Indoor and Martial Arts Games will be held in Ashgabat, Turkmenistan, in 2017.
-This will be the first OCA Games to be held in the Central Asian country.
+The 5th Asian Indoor and Martial Arts Games were held in Ashgabat, Turkmenistan, in 2017.
+This was the first OCA Games to be held in the Central Asian country.
 The host city contract signing ceremony took place in Kuwait on December 19, 2010.

 The Indoor Games feature popular, TV and viewer-friendly sports which are not on the Olympic Games programme, for example dance sport and electronic gaming (E-Sports).

-The 5th AIMAG will take place in the Olympic Village, a multi-purpose sports facility which is being constructed in the capital.
-The complex will feature 30 venues, and the first phase of construction is estimated at USD2 billion..
+The 5th AIMAG took place in the Olympic Village, a multi-purpose sports facility which was constructed in the capital.

-In addition to the 45 NOCs of the OCA, the following 17 NOCs from Oceania will participate in the Games:
+In addition to the 45 NOCs of the OCA, the following 17 NOCs from Oceania participated in the Games: